mia-platform/documentation/docs/fast_data/no_code_overview.md

 ### Creating a System of Records (No Code)

 The creation of the System of Records is one of the No Code steps of the Fast Data configuration.
-With few clicks, it is possible to create a System of Records that, after saving the configuration inside the console, it is linked to a [Real Time Updater Low Code](/fast_data/configuration/realtime_updater.md) microservice.
+With few clicks, it is possible to create a System of Records that, after saving the configuration inside the console, it is linked to a [Real-Time Updater Low Code](/fast_data/configuration/realtime_updater.md) microservice.

 ### ER Schema definition and other Configmaps (Low Code/ No Code)

 #### Low Code

-The Real Time Updater Low Code needs some configurations:
+The Real-Time Updater Low Code needs some configurations:

 - [erSchema.json](/fast_data/configuration/config_maps/erSchema.md) configuration: useful to define the interconnection between projections
 - The [projectionChangeSchema.json](/fast_data//configuration/realtime_updater.md#projection-changes): useful to the system to know which single view needs to be updated